 The only thing I’d add is the lineup that made the decision.
 President Obama remains a novice in foreign affairs, but he is backed by people who know this subject intimately from a variety of angles — James Jones (national security advisor, former Supreme Allied Commander Europe), Gen. Cartwright (vice chairman of Joint Chiefs, former head of U.S. Strategic Command) and Robert Gates (defense secretary, and lifetime Russia expert).

-I have no idea where Hilary Clinton is on all this.
+I have no idea where Hillary Clinton is on all this.
 Am I wrong or is she floundering in her job?

 Tambako the Jaguar/flickr